bwestrich/tdd-spock/README.md

 #Test the right thing
 * Only test functionality that the class under test provides to its consumers.
-* Do not test internal implementation.
+* Do not test internal implementations.

 ##Don’t whitebox test
 Don't test the internal implementation of the class under test, only test its external API.